SCHOOL PROGRAMS AND WRITING WORKSHOPS

 Grades 4-8/assembly audience

-This fast-paced and visual assembly for general audiences introduces the ideas, brainstorming, research, and revision behind several of Shelley’s books, including the unforgettable “tower” of rough drafts and Shelley’s early publication attempts at age 13.
+This fast-paced, visual assembly for general audiences focuses on creativity and resilience.
+It includes the writing process behind several of Shelley’s books, including the unforgettable “tower” of rough drafts and Shelley’s early publication attempts at age 13.
 Perfect for Right-to-Read Week and Battle of the Books.

 Writing LIVE!
 Writing Assembly